mattmorgante/laravel-vegaroo/readme.md

 - demo mode? video? compelling post on reddit and nutrition facts

-Published Feb 23rd?? track registration while building new features.
-Join button = build with me.
 Need at least 10 people to continue to phase 2.

 Phase 2 = Expand Recipes
 A. Expand Recipes